AgathiyanChe/Basics-BigData/Readme.md

 #### Creating a Dataframe
-To play with *Dataframe* we have put a [*json* dataset](/files/grades.json) in the root of  *Spark* folder that we have downloaded before and then:
+To play with *Dataframe* we have put a [*json* dataset](/files/grades.json) in the root of  *Spark* folder that we have downloaded before.
+Then:
 ```scala
 val jsonData = sqlContext.read.json("grades.json")
 // Print first 3 records